 Developing a Memorandum of Understanding

-NOTE: All proposed International Exchange Agreements must be sent to Dr. Virginia Hosono to initiate the review process.
+NOTE: All proposed International Exchange Agreements must be sent to Dr. Paul Hofmann to initiate the review process.
 Agreements must receive approval and signatures for all identified parties, before they are considered active.
 Exchange Programs must be approved before they can publicized to students.